Best GPS computers for mountain biking 2024 – the top-rated MTB GPS computers ranked by our testers

 What is the best GPS for mountain biking?

-Mountain biking as a sport is a very broad spectrum, so riders' feature requirements when looking for the best GPS are going to vary a lot.
+Mountain biking as a sport is a very broad spectrum, so riders' feature requirements when looking for the best GPS computer are going to vary a lot.
 Gravity-based riders are probably looking for an easy and reliable way to record their rides, while cross-country riders might put more value on training features.
 Ultra-endurance riders will need high-quality mapping and long battery life while racers will want effort and pacing strategies.

 How much should I spend on a MTB GPS computer?